 Reconnect the “pump” and “return” pipes.

 Note: If you didn’t have unions initially, now is the time to apply them.
-You can also glue the pipes back together with couplers, but if you ever have to replace laterals again, it makes your job more complicated.
+You can also glue the pipes back together with couplers, but if you ever have to replace laterals again, it complicates your job.

-Turn your tank so that the waste line faces the place you want to dump the pool wastewater.
-Make sure the pump remains off and turn the multiport valve to “backwash.”
+Turn your tank so the waste line faces where you want to dump the pool wastewater.
+Ensure the pump remains off and turn the multiport valve to “backwash.”

-Ensure that one suction and all discharge lines remain open, then turn the pool pump on.
+Ensure one suction and all discharge lines remain open, then turn the pool pump on.

 Run your pump for at least two minutes after you notice a steady water flow from the waste line.
 This step flushes out the impurities.